Francis Xavier Lê Văn Hồng

-Francis Xavier Lê Văn Hồng (born June 30, 1940) is a Vietnamese prelate.
-He was Archbishop of Huế until 2016 and the Vice President of the Catholic Bishops' Conference of Vietnam.
+Francis Xavier Lê Văn Hồng (born June 30, 1940) is a Vietnamese Catholic prelate who served as the fourth Archbishop of Huế from 2012 to 2016 and the Vice President of the Catholic Bishops' Conference of Vietnam.

 Biography

-Francis Xavier Hồng was born on June 30, 1940, in Quang Tri, Vietnam.
-After finishing his studies at Pius X Pontifical College in Da Lat, he was ordained a priest for the Archdiocese of Hue on December 21, 1969.
+Lê Văn Hồng was born on June 30, 1940, in Quang Tri, Vietnam.
+After finishing his studies at Pontifical College of St. Pius X of Đà Lạt, he was ordained a priest for the Archdiocese of Huế on December 21, 1969.
 He was a professor at Hoan Thien minor seminary and served as a parish priest until he was sent to France for his further studies in 1999.
 He returned to Vietnam in 2002 and was in charge of pastoral activities for Phú Hậu Parish.

-On February 19, 2005, he was named Auxiliary Bishop of Huế and was consecrated by Stephen Nguyễn Như Thể, Archbishop of Huế on April 7 the same year.
+On February 19, 2005, he was named auxiliary bishop of Huế and was consecrated by Stephen Nguyễn Như Thể, Archbishop of Huế, on April 7 the same year.

-He was appointed Archbishop of Huế on August 18, 2012, by Pope Benedict XVI, succeeding Archbishop Stephen Thể after the latter's resignation due to age limit.
+He was appointed Archbishop of Huế on August 18, 2012, by Pope Benedict XVI, succeeding Thể after the latter's resignation due to the age limit.

-On October 29, 2016, Pope Francis named Joseph Nguyễn Chí Linh as his successor in the Archdiocese of Hue.
+On October 29, 2016, Pope Francis named Joseph Nguyễn Chí Linh as his successor.